mojaray2k/rxjs/README.md

 1. run `npm install` ifyou are on a mac or linux you may have to run `sudo npm install`
 2. Then run `node_modules/.bin/typings install dt~es6-shim --global --save`
 3. Then run the WebPack development server `npm start`
+4. Then open your browser and go to `localhost:8080`